Imago

 Jan 21, 2023; Phoenix, Arizona, USA; Phoenix Suns former player Charles Barkley in attendance at Footprint Center.
 Mandatory Credit: Mark J. Rebilas-USA TODAY Sports

 With TNT, they had set days.
-Every Tuesday and Thursday, fans knew exactly what time the multiple time Emmy award-winning show would air.
-ESPN’s gesture allowed the continuity of the show.
+Every Tuesday and Thursday, fans knew exactly what time the Emmy award-winning show would air.
+ESPN’s gesture ensured the show’s continuity.
 But their appearances have become sporadic, which has bothered Barkley.

 Charles Barkley is still unhappy about the scheduling